-Demographic Information (pleas se print)
+Demographic Information (please print)

 Name:

 Address:

-City/Zip:
+City/Zip: City/Zip:

 Precinct:

-County: -

-Congressional District:

 Phones:

 Home:

 Office:

-Cell:

 Fax:

 E-Mail:

-☐ Male ☐ Female Gender Non-Binary
+🔲 Male E Female Gender Non-Binary

+Please check any that apply for affirmative action purposes

-(In order that excludes peop by the North (the Democratic Pa le from participatio Carolina Democrati affirmative action purposes orty at all levels be an open Party on, a program of effective affirm or Party.
-Discrimination on the bo affairs is prohibited) ative action has been adopted
+(In order that the Democratic Party at all levels be an open Party, which includes rather than excludes people from participation, a program of effective affirmative action has been adopted by the North Carolina Democratic Party.
+Discrimination on the basis of 'status' in the conduct of North Carolina Democratic Party affairs is prohibited)

-African-Ar merican 🔲 Native American Hispanic/Latino Asian-American/Pacific Islander

-□ Multi-Raci: al/Other□Membe er of the LGRTO community \Box 35 years or volinger
+African-American Native American Hispanic/Latir no 🗌 Asian-American/Pacific Islander Multi-Racial/Other Member of the LGBTQ community ☐ 35 years or younger

+□ 65 years or older □ Persons with disabilities □ Veteran

+Presidential Preference

+I am pledged to support the following presidential candidate:

+Uncommitted

-North Carolina 2024 Delegate Selection Plan ☐ 65 years or older ☐ Persons with disabilities ☐ Veteran Presidential Preference I am pledged to support the following presidential candidate: ☐ Uncommitted In the event my candidacy is not approved by the presidential candidate of my choice, I wish to run in the uncommitted category Please check all options which apply to you: ☐ I wish to run for delegate at the district level (deadline: March 14, 2024) I wish to run for an at-large delegate/alternate at the state convention (deadline: May 7, 2024) I wish to run for delegate at a Party Leader/Elected Official (deadline: May 7, 2024).
-The party/elected office(s) I currently hold is/are: I pledge, if elected as a delegate or alternate to attend the mandatory meeting of the North Carolina Delegation, to be held on Sunday, June 2, 2024.
+In the event my candidacy is not approved by the presidential candidate of my choice, I wish to run in the uncommitted category

+Please check all options which apply to you:

+I wish to run for delegate at the district level (deadline: March 14, 2024)

+□ I wish to run for an at-large delegate/alternate at the state convention (deadline: May 7, 2024)

+□ I wish to run for delegate at a Party Leader/Elected Official (deadline: May 7, 2024).

+The party/elected office(s) I currently hold is/are:

+I pledge, if elected as a delegate or alternate to attend the mandatory meeting of the North Carolina Delegation, to be held on Sunday, June 2, 2024.

 I further pledge that if I currently hold a status as an automatic, unpledged delegate (also known as superdelegate), that I will not run for as a pledged delegate at the congressional district or state level.

 Furthermore, I understand that I am responsible for the full cost of traveling to and attending the Democratic National Convention and that the presidential candidate I am pledged to may deny my application as a pledged delegate.

+Signature: \\\\\

+Date: \\\\\